bhuvanaurora/example-server/README.md

 **Bhuvan comments**

-To generate a self-signed certificate on mac osx:
-## openssl req -x509 -sha256 -nodes -newkey rsa:2048 -days 365 -keyout localhost.key -out localhost.crt

-In root directory of the folder, use:
-## sudo security add-trusted-cert -p ssl -d -r trustRoot -k ~/Library/Keychains/login.keychain localhost.crt
-This will add the self-signed certificate to the keychain.

-Added code to app.js. https can now be accessed.

 To generate public-private key pair make a GET request to:
 ## https://localhost:3000/generate/key?name=bhuvan

-To download the private key make a GET request to:
+To download the private key make a GET request to (you should use your browser to download the key):
 ## https://localhost:3000/generate/download?name=bhuvan